lanagarmire/DeepProg/docs/_build/html/_sources/usage_advanced.md.txt

 boosting.plot_supervised_predicted_labels_for_test_sets()
 ```

-This first method infers the OMIC matrics activities for the new features inferred by the autoencoders and project the samples into a 2D space created using the two first PCA components.
-The figure create a kernel density for each cluster and project the labels of the test set.
+The first method transforms the OMIC matrix activities into the new survival feature space inferred by the autoencoders and projects the samples into a 2D space using  PCA analysis.
+The figure creates a kernel density for each cluster and project the labels of the test set.

 ![kdplot 1](./img/stacked_TestProject_TEST_DATA_2_KM_plot_boosting_test_kde_2_cropped.png)

-A second more sophisticated method uses the new features inferred by the autoencoders to infer new features by reconstructing a supervised network that targets the inferred label.
-The new set of features are then projected into a 2D space using PCA components.
-This second method might be present more efficient visualisations of the different clusters
+A second more sophisticated method uses the new features inferred by the autoencoders to compute new features by constructing a supervised network targetting the inferred subtype labels.
+The new set of features are then projected into a 2D space using PCA analysis.
+This second method might present more efficient visualisations of the different clusters since it is uses a supervised algorithm.

 ```python
 boosting.plot_supervised_kernel_for_test_sets()